marklogic-community/RunDMC/README.txt

     the live developer site, you'll need an XDBC server.

-  Instructions for copying a database from the developer (or staging site) is TBD...
+  To copy a database from the staging site, use the script in the tools directory.

 CODE NOTES